apache/parquet-site/content/en/blog/features/alp_encoding.md

 ## Conclusion

-Apache Parquet is evolving to meet the needs of the data ecosystem, by adding the new ALP encoding.
 ALP brings fast, parallelizable decoding and practical random access to floating-point data, in a standard form that any Parquet implementation can read.
+Its addition is one more example of Apache Parquet evolving to meet the needs of modern data systems.

 As with all additions to Parquet, this was a community endeavor with contributions from many individuals and vendors working together to agree on a common standard.
-Together, we created a well-documented specification and multiple reference implementations across multiple languages, and we expect ALP to be widely adopted in the Parquet ecosystem over the coming years.
+Together, we created a well-documented specification and reference implementations in several languages, and we expect ALP to be widely adopted in the Parquet ecosystem over the coming years.
-Finally,

 ## Resources